WILDCAT CREEK WATERSHED: Backyard Explorations of A Surprisingly Exotic Riparian Corridor in the East Bay Hills

 While hiking in the verdant hills of Big Springs on a trail devoid of people and rife with pungent black sage, purple clover and orange poppies, I spot a Golden Eagle hunting in the ravine.
 At first, I'm puzzled by the odd almost incongruous sight of this tall bird, sitting motionless in the grass.

 For several minutes, she surveys her grassy domain, occasionally seeming to preen, until suddenly up she swoops with an audible whoosh, powered by the tremendous aerodynamic force of her three-foot wingspan.
-She flies below a small ridge, where I lose sight of her, but keep my binoculars focused.

 Sure enough, moments later, she appears with a long green snake in her sharp talons!
 Flying to a higher ridge, snake flailing, she disappears again for several seconds.